JGilsenan/ss_tc_tool_temp_manager/readme.md

             - `CURRENT_TOOL={current_extruder}`
             - `NEXT_TOOL={next_extruder}`
         - there must be nothing else in this section that is related to tool changes, other things are fine, just do not include code to trigger the tool change, that will be inserted by this script

+# Usage
+There's nothing more to do, once ss has referenced the script it will automatically run it each time you generate gcode

 # Final Notes:
 - feel free to bug me with questions or requests, response times may vary!